Skip to main content

 Step 1: Create the Pack Directory

-An agent pack is a signed bundle of agent-facing artifacts.
-Today the CLI supports these artifact types:
+A pack is a signed bundle of artifacts.
+The CLI supports these artifact types:

-A minimal pack directory might look like this:
+A pack directory for a Claude Code agent integration looks like this:

 ├── package.json